apache/drill/_docs/configure-drill/configuration-options/040-persistent-configuration-storage.md

 	  },

 ##Storing Query Profiles in Memory
 As of Drill 1.11, Drill can store query profiles in memory instead of writing them to disk.
 For sub-second queries, writing the query profile to disk is expensive due to the interactions with the file system.
 You can enable the `drill.exec.profiles.store.inmemory` option in the drill-override.conf file if you want Drill to store the profiles for sub-second queries in memory instead of writing the profiles to disk.
 When you enable this option, Drill stores the profiles in memory for as long as the drillbit runs.
 When the drillbit restarts, the profiles no longer exist.
 You can set the maximum number of most recent profiles to retain in memory through the `drill.exec.profiles.store.capacity` option.
-The default is set to 1000.
 See [Start-Up Options]({{site.baseurl}}/docs/start-up-options/) for more information.

-{% include startnote.html %}You must restart Drill after you enable the `drill.exec.profiles.store.inmemory` option.{% include endnote.html %}
+You must [restart the drillbit]({{site.baseurl}}/docs/starting-drill-in-distributed-mode/) after you enable the `drill.exec.profiles.store.inmemory` option.